RubixML/ML/README.md

 ```

 ---
-### Kernel Functions
+### Kernels
 Kernel functions are used to compute the similarity or distance between two vectors and can be plugged in to a particular Estimator to perform a part of the computation.
-They are pairwise positive semi-definite functions meaning their output is always 0 or greater.
+They are pairwise positive semi-definite meaning their output is always 0 or greater.
 When considered as a hyperparameter, different Kernel functions have properties that can lead to different training and predictions.

 ### Distance
 Distance functions are a type of Kernel that measures the distance between two coordinate vectors.
 They can be used throughout Rubix in Estimators that use the concept of distance to make predictions such as [K Nearest Neighbors](#k-nearest-neighbors), [K Means](#k-means), and [Local Outlier Factor](#local-outlier-factor).